 Issued financial instruments or their components, which are not designated as FVPL are classified as other financial liabilities, where the substance of the contractual arrangement results in the Group having an obligation either to deliver cash or another financial asset to the holder, or to satisfy the obligation other than by the exchange of a fixed amount of cash or another financial asset for a fixed number of own equity shares.
+The components of issued financial instruments that contain both liability and equity elements are accounted for separately, with the equity component being assigned the residual amount after deducting from the instrument as a whole the amount separately determined as the fair value of the liability component on the date of issue.

-After initial measurement, other financial liabilities are subsequently measured at amortized cost using the effective interest method.
+After initial measurement, other financial liabilities are subsequently measured at amortized cost using the EIR method.
 Amortized cost is calculated by taking into account any discount of premium on the issue and fees that are an integral part of the EIR.
 Any effects on restatement of foreign currency-denominated liabilities are recognized in the consolidated statement of income.